Client: Balfour Beatty

 This 77,000 cubic meter full containment Ethane tank is an upgrade to the existing Sabic's Wilton plant, which is a key facility for the UK chemical industry.

-Cidon have been appointed by Balfour Beatty to construct the 77,000 cubic meter full containment Ethane tank for Balfour Beatty, and comprises of a 67.5 meter diameter with 1 metre thick base.
-It has a 34 metre High Circular tapered post-tensioned walls topped with a 3 metre deep ring beam section, and a 500 mm thick domed concrete roof constructed over an air risen support structure.
+Cidon were appointed by Balfour Beatty to construct the 77,000 cubic metre full containment Ethane tank.
+The tank comprises of a 67.5 metre diameter and 1 metre thick base.
+It has 34-metre-high circular tapered, post-tensioned walls topped with a 3-metre-deep ring beam section.
+The structure was finished with a 500 mm thick domed concrete roof, constructed over an air risen support structure.

 - The tank is the largest of its kind in Europe

 - 77,000 cubic meter full containment Ethane tank